In Paris, joy and creeping fears after French far right’s fall from grace

 Houcine hopes that Melenchon, “everyone’s favourite here”, will govern the country.

-A few blocks away from Houcine’s butchery, Jouhayna, a 20-year-old French Moroccan student who helps run the family’s parfumerie when she is not at university, opens up about an assault.
+A few blocks away from Houcine’s butchery, Jouhayna, a 20-year-old French Moroccan student who helps run the family’s parfumerie when she is not at university, opens up about a grim exchange.

 “After the first round of elections, I was very scared and disappointed to see the National Rally’s result.
 One day, as I was opening the shop, a man looked at me and said: ‘We are in France here, missus’.”